Oh deer ;-) - it's been a bit of a time since last ... I'm sorry for that.

 Summer has come to Austria, and I've been spending a lot of time in my garden, also spinning and knitting.

-Do you remember the hand-dyed wool I bought last month?
+hand-dyed wool I bought last month?
 I've spun it all during the last weeks, and the icecream-coloured New Zealand lambswool turned out like this, when plyed with a golden-yellow silk thread from my stash:

 For the first time I made a fringe as well - wound it over a pocket book to get the size right, cut it and passed it through the border stitches with a crochet hook and made a slip knot.